Mykrowave/azure-architect-playbook/monitoring/AzureMonitor.md

 2) Log Analytics WorkSpaces
 3) Event Hubs namespaces (for integration with 3rd party tools)

+## Activity Log
+You cannot create a diagnostic setting for Activity Log through PowerShell or Azure CLI, but you can create a Deployment ARM Template and Deploy through PowerShell or Azure CLI

 ## UnOrdered Notes
 Don't forget to Turn on Diagnostics.
 It's not always on by default
 Will need to Setup Agent on a VM